esmith80/RESTful-API/README.md

 :information_source:@nbsp; This guide is for developers.

+### What does this API depend on?
+Every effort is made to ensure that

 ### How to use this API
 The uPtime API is a service that allow developers who want to create checks for website uptime metrics.
 ### Features